Balance innovation and agility with security and compliance

-Vertical Pods Autoscaler (VPA) allocates more (or less) cpu or memory to existing pods.
+Vertical Pods Autoscaler (VPA) allocates more (or less) CPU or memory to existing pods.
 Think of it as giving pods some growth hormones :) It can work for both stateful and stateless pods but it is built mainly for stateful services.
 However, you can use it for stateless pods as well if you would like to implement an auto-correction of resources you initially allocated for your pods.
-VPA can also reacts to OOM (out of memory) events.
-VPA requires currently for the pods to be restarted to change allocated cpu and memory.
-When VPA restarts pods it respects pods distribution budget (PDB) to make sure there is always the minimum required number of of pods.
+VPA can also react to OOM (out of memory) events.
+VPA requires currently for the pods to be restarted to change allocated CPU and memory.
+When VPA restarts pods it respects the pod's distribution budget (PDB) to make sure there is always the minimum required number of pods.
 You can set the min and max of resources that the VPA can allocate to any of your pods.
 For example, you can limit the maximum memory limit to be no more than 8 GB.
 This is useful in particular when you know that your current nodes cannot allocate more than 8 GB per container.
 Read the VPA’s official wiki page for detailed spec and design.

-It worth mentioning that VPA Recommender doesn’t work on setting up the “limit” of resources.
+It is worth mentioning that VPA Recommender doesn’t work on setting up the “limit” of resources.
 This can cause pods to monopolize resources inside your nodes.
 I suggest you set a “limit” value at the namespace level to avoid crazy consumption of memory or CPU

 A few points to consider as you rollout the VPA:

 Cluster Autoscaler (CA) scales your cluster nodes based on pending pods.
-It periodically checks whether there are any pending pods and increases the size of the cluster if more resources are needed and if the scaled up cluster is still within the user-provided constraints.
+It periodically checks whether there are any pending pods and increases the size of the cluster if more resources are needed and if the scaled-up cluster is still within the user-provided constraints.
 CA interfaces with the cloud provider to request more nodes or deallocate idle nodes.
-It works with GCP, AWS and Azure.
+It works with GCP, AWS, and Azure.
 Version 1.0 (GA) was released with Kubernetes 1.8.